 On one hand, it’s making us more aware of what we’re putting into our bodies, which is helping us develop better eating habits.
 It’s shining a light on the ‘social’ aspect of eating, which is never a bad thing.
 Also, it keeps us informed about current food trends, and which restaurants we should check out next.

 For restaurant owners, food growers and the retail market, the rise of social media has influenced what they sell, how they sell it, and even what they should do next.
-In fact, modern food trends on social media can determine the success or failure of a business.
-So, while it’s clear social media is influencing the food industry, the question is: how else is technology changing our eating habits?
+Before Instagram, charging $20 for avocado on toast was daylight robbery.
+However now, with the help of social media, is a commonly accepted price to pay.

 Technology might be an inescapable reality, but there are now more resources available than ever before.
-New apps, startups, and businesses are helping us cut through the clutter to make better, healthier decisions.
+New apps, start-ups, and businesses are helping us cut through the clutter to make better, healthier decisions.

 For those lacking in health knowledge, apps such as Health IQ will give you access to a bank of knowledge on topics such as food allergies, childhood health, and portion control.
 Then there are apps such as Paprika, Mealime, and Mealboard that can help you plan, shop, cook, and even suggest a variety of simple, healthy meals.

 It’s no secret one of the best ways to eat healthier is to cook at home.
-But as our lives become more hectic by the day, how do you find the time?
+However, as our lives become more hectic by the day, how do you find the time?

-Similarly, countertop ovens such as the June intelligent oven will notify you via SMS when your meals are cooked to perfection, and even provide a live video stream to monitor your food.
+Similarly, countertop ovens such as the June Intelligent oven will notify you via SMS when your meals are cooked to perfection, and even provide a live video stream to monitor your food.
 Technology solutions such as these can help make cooking at home more manageable.

 Who knows what the future will bring.
 Maybe you’ll have a robo-chef whipping up meals in your kitchen, or even a 3D food printer to replace your microwave.
 Either way, technology is evolving at a rapid pace.
-It’s not only influencing the way we think about and consume food, it’s helping us make better, and more informed decisions.
+It’s not only influencing the way we think about and consume food, but it’s also helping us make better, and more informed decisions.